 List of HTTP Response Status Codes

-Http status codes are broadly divided into four groups which are:
+Http status codes are broadly divided into five groups which are:

 - 1xx HTTP response code group